OjureFred/CloudSchool/readme.md

-# Blaze Marketplace Ecommerce site
+# Cloud School eLearning

-This is a Python Django eCommerce system for trading of products over the internet.
-The system allows users to browse, search and add products to a shopping cart.
+This is a Python Django CMS system for online learning.
+The system allows teachers to create content and for students to learn.

 Users can also register to the system.
 Once registered a customer can now  get the following services: